Annie Laurie Adams Baird: Career

 Baird and her husband were recently married when the Presbyterian Missions Board sent them to Korea to serve as missionaries.
 They were stationed at Seoul, Busan, and Daegu between 1891 and 1897, and Annie Baird was responsible for working with local women, often welcoming them into her home.

 The Bairds moved to Pyongyang in 1897, where William became first president of Soongsil University, a Christian college.
 Baird assisted her husband as a translator, and wrote several published texts on mission work in Korea, including Daybreak in Korea (1909) Fifty helps for the beginner in the use of the Korean language (1911), and Inside Views of Mission Life (1913).
 She described a Pyongyang revival meeting as "like hell, uncovered," shocked by the intense public displays of penitence among the Korean converts.
 Her work was supported in part by the First Presbyterian Church of Topeka.

 Personal life

 Annie Laurie Adams married William Baird in 1890, just before they left for Korea.
-They had five sons, including William M. Baird, Jr. and Richard Hamilton Baird, who both became missionaries in Korea.
+They had five sons, including William M. Baird Jr. and Richard Hamilton Baird, who both became missionaries in Korea.
 Three of her brother's children also served as Presbyterian missionaries in Korea.
 Her nephew Edward Adams was co-founder and president of Keimyung University.

-Annie Laurie Adams Baird died in 1916, aged 51 years, in Pyongyang.
+Annie Laurie Adams Baird died in 1916, aged 51, in Pyongyang.
 Her papers, her husband's papers, and her brother's papers are in the collection of the Presbyterian Historical Society.